kotteletfisk/ss_ola2/CONTRIBUTING.md

 git clone git@github.com:kotteletfisk/ss_ola2.git
 ```

+### Using Dev Containers

 Make sure to have docker installed on your machine, to be able to run the devcontainer.

+The dev container specifies a common environment for development and testing.
+This includes OS, Java environment, Build manager (Maven) and version control.
+It excludes stuff like IDE and personal dev preferences.

+We use a simple container running a Debian Linux distribution with Java 21, Maven and Git.

+To run the devcontainer, we need middlware to parse the configuration (devcontainer.json), build a docker image, and run it as our env.

 Depending on your IDE, there are different ways to run and use the devcontainer.